 According to the U.S. Fish and Wildlife Service (2007), "Habitat degradation caused by human disturbance, urban development, introduced beachgrass (Ammophila spp.), and expanding predator populations have resulted in a decline in active nesting areas and in the size of the breeding and wintering populations".
 In Washington, predators eating plover eggs, weather, shoreline modification, dune stabilization, and recreational activities have been attributed to reduced nest success and have been cited as the causes of local population declines (Washington Department of Fish and Wildlife 1995).

 Historically, five areas supported nesting plovers in Washington (Washington Department of Fish and Wildlife 1995).
-Today, snowy plovers can only be found nesting on two nesting sites.
+Today, snowy plovers can only be found nesting on three nesting sites.

 Both the federal and state recovery plans require monitoring of breeding adults and monitoring of fledging success to assess progress toward recovery goals.
 Monitoring is also necessary to evaluate the impact of conservation actions on plover populations such as the use of wire nest exclosures to exclude potential predators and the effectiveness of habitat restoration efforts.
 WDFW research is focused on addressing these research needs.